 With the “Dance Plan”, the “Dance Heritage Fund” and the establishment of the triennial “Dance Congress”, which took place in 2019 for the fifth time and has meanwhile become a cultural institution of excellence, the Federal Cultural Foundation has implemented long-term measures to ensure that contemporary dance receives greater attention and support than ever in the public sphere and among cultural policymakers.
 However, there is still a significant discrepancy between what is offered in large cities, where most of the 60 permanent dance ensembles are employed at city and state theatres, and smaller towns where hardly anyone can watch contemporary dance or ballet productions for lack of their own ensembles.
 With its programme Danceland, the Federal Cultural Foundation provides funding to guest performances of permanent ensembles and the independent scene so that (more) contemporary dance productions can be staged in smaller to medium-sized towns.

 The Federal Cultural Foundation is grateful to the Dachverband Tanz and its managing director Michael Freundt and his team for establishing and carrying out the first programme phase which will conclude in 2021.
 The Federal Cultural Foundation has now allocated 2.8 million euros to extend the Danceland programme until 2026.
 In the future, applications for funding can be submitted directly to the Federal Cultural Foundation.
 The amount of funding granted to the selected partnerships is determined by the Executive Board based on the recommendation of a jury of independent experts.
-The funding guidelines and application modalities will be announced in the coming weeks.
-The first round of applications is planned for the early summer 2021.
+The submission deadline for the first round of applications will be 15 July 2021.